 Lean is all about delivering more with less.
-Rooted in the Japanese manufacturing industry, it is much less a complete methodology and framework and much more of a set of foundational guideline principles that dictate the project process.
-Rather than telling you what to do, Lean focuses more on addressing three common dysfunction within projects that create waste known as the 3Ms: Muda, Mura and Muri.
+Rooted in the Japanese manufacturing industry, it isn’t a complete methodology and framework.
+Rather, it is a set of foundational guideline principles that dictate the project process.
+Lean focuses more on addressing three common dysfunction within projects that create waste known as the 3Ms: Muda, Mura and Muri.

-Muda is focused on eliminating waste by removing processes that do not add value to the customer.
+Muda focuses teams on eliminating waste by removing processes that don’t add value to the customer.
 It identifies seven original wastes as: transport, inventory, motion, waiting, overproduction, over-processing, and defects.
-For more digital-based projects, these general concepts can be adapted to their more contemporary contexts.
+For digital-based projects, teams can adapt these general concepts to their contemporary contexts.

-Mura is focused on eliminating variations by removing overhead variances in the workflow process.
-It ensures all scheduling and operations are leveled out to ensure a smooth flowing project process.
+Mura focuses teams on eliminating variations by removing overhead variances in the workflow process.
+It ensures all that teams level out all scheduling and operations to ensure a smooth flowing project process.

-Muri is focused on eliminating overload but removing unnecessary expectations and working within productive capacities to optimise resources rather than simply maximizing.
+Muri focuses teams on eliminating overload by removing unnecessary expectations.
+Then teams can work within productive capacities to optimise resources rather than simply maximising.

 - Streamlining project processes: By identifying spaces of waste, project processes become more efficient letting projects run on-budget and on time.